How to Sign Up for WIC in Tennessee: Easy Steps for Families

 If you’re in Memphis, you can reach the Shelby County WIC office at (901) 222-9980.

-You can also email them at Shelby.Health@shelbycountytn.gov for help.
+Prefer to send an email?
+You can reach out at Shelby.Health@shelbycountytn.gov for help.

 Is it possible to apply for WIC in Tennessee if I’m currently unemployed?

-Yes, you can apply for WIC even if you’re unemployed.
+Absolutely!
+You can apply for WIC even if you’re out of work.